PRIVACY STATEMENT LAPP BENELUX BV

-In addition to this privacy statement, other documents exist within LAPP Benelux B.V. and the LAPP Group, which provide interpretation of and information about the way in which LAPP Benelux B.V. and LAPP Group safeguard the privacy of both customers and employees, for example the LAPP Code of Conduct.
+In addition to this privacy statement, other documents exist within LAPP Benelux BV and the LAPP Group, which provide interpretation of and information about the way in which LAPP Benelux B.V. and LAPP Group safeguard the privacy of both customers and employees, for example the LAPP Code of Conduct.

 This privacy statement answers the following questions, among others:

-- Who collects your personal data?
+- Who is responsible for the collection of your personal data?